 Richard W. Byrne, MD, is chairman of the Department of Neurosurgery, medical director with University Neurosurgery and the Roger C. Bone, MD, Presidential Professor at Rush University.

 Byrne completed his undergraduate studies at the University of Illinois in 1987 and received his medical doctorate at NorthwesternUniversityMedicalSchool in 1991.
 Byrne graduated from the neurosurgical residency training program at RushUniversityMedicalCenter in 1997 and joined the faculty after additional training in epilepsy and brain tumor surgery.

 Byrne is a board-certified neurosurgeon who specializes in surgical treatment for epilepsy, skull base and brain tumor surgery, pituitary surgery, trigeminal neuralgia and radiosurgery.
-He has been actively involved in a number of epilepsy and brain tumor surgery trials, basic science research in epileptogenesis and brain tumor genetics and has authored more than 75 manuscripts and book chapters on these subjects.
-Byrne has been in practice for over 15 years and has performed over 1,000 brain tumor operations and over 500 epilepsy surgeries.
+He has been actively involved in a number of epilepsy and brain tumor surgery trials, basic science research in epileptogenesis and brain tumor genetics and has authored more than 100 manuscripts and book chapters on these subjects.
+Byrne has been in practice for over 17 years and has performed over 2000 operations for brain tumors and epilepsy.